Consensys/doc.tessera/docs/HowTo/Configure/Keys.md

 Tessera will start a CLI password prompt if it has incomplete password data for its locked keys.
-This prompt can be used to provide the required passwords for each key without having to provide them in the configfile itself.
+This prompt can be used to provide the required passwords for each key without having to provide them in the configuration file itself.

 !!! example